What is Sway back posture?

 - Do not allow for the resistance band to pull your hips in front of the line of the ankles.

 - Repeat 30 times.

 Aim: To strengthen the Gluteal muscles in a more neutral to flexed hip position.

 - Stand slightly leaning forwards.

 - Extend your leg backwards until you feel your Gluteal muscles contract firmly.

 - Alternate legs for 20 repetitions each.

-Note: Maintain your upright posture.
-You should not lean forward when doing this exercise.
-Hold onto a support (eg. back of a chair) if you have issues with maintaining your balance.
+- Hold onto a support (eg. back of a chair) if you have issues with maintaining your balance.

 - Lie down on your back with your knees bent.

 - By pushing off with your heels, lift your buttocks off the floor.